 - Be cognizant of business continuity and disaster recovery in each case

 - Apply policies for information technology security and regulatory compliance to vendors

 - Review costs and flexibility for the service on a regular basis.

 Third-party service analysis should include as many touch points as possible.
 Consider any introduction of an outside service as a third-party vendor such as custodians and central control points (CCPs), even the SWIFT network.
 Always seek out verification sources independent of the third-party vendor for reputational and current status of industry standards.

-At the end of the day, a firm should hold third-party vendor services to the same governance policies that the firm would use if it were executing the service itself.
-From a regulatory point of view, review boards and governments are demanding this of firms anyway by holding firms equally responsible for failures.
-But developing a wide-ranged due diligence and compliance regime for third-party services, asset management firms can raise their reputational credit and build higher trust with its clients and regulators.
+At the end of the day, a firm should hold third-party vendor services to the same policies that it would use if executing the service itself.
+From a regulatory point of view, review boards and governments are demanding this of firms anyway, holding companies jointly responsible for failures.